02 - A Minimal Rust Kernel

 minimal kernel.
 Our goal is to create a disk image that prints a “Hello World!”

-As you may remember, we built the freestanding binary through cargo
+As you may remember, we built the freestanding binary through cargo, but

 depending on the operating system, we needed different entry point names and